bhall2001/flyballmanager-www/docs/forms.md

 Used to record the team's entered division, tournament placement in the division and best time for the tournament.

-## Completed C.2 form
+## After Tournament C.2 Data

 Flyball Manager is able to print completed C.2 Forms.
 The completed C.2 adds all the data entered for a team in a tournament.
 The completed form can be used to validate data entered during the tournament and as a take-away for team captains.

 Printing completed forms is the same process as for blank C.2 forms.
-Simply select the teams to print and click on the `C.2 Completed Form` button.
+Simply select the teams to print and click on the `After Tournament Data` button.

 ## Captain's form